 - Day 1: Tuesday 5 April

-- Arriving late in the evening in Amman, we shall be met by our local guide and tour manager and transfer by coach to the 5* Millennium Hotel in Amman, for a stay of three nights.
+- Arriving late in the evening in Amman, we shall be met by our local guide and tour manager and transfer by coach to the 5* Millennium Hotel (or similar) in Amman, for a stay of three nights.

 - Day 2: Wednesday 6 April